 - Do actors need a demo reel?

 - How to make a demo reel with no experience

 - How long should a demo reel be?

 - What makes a good demo reel?

-- Should I hire a professional to edit my demo reel?
+- When to hire a professional to edit your demo reel

-- What should I do with my finished demo reel?
+- What to do with your finished demo reel

-- Do I need separate reels for comedy and drama?
+- Do you need separate reels for comedy and drama?

 - When to update your demo reel

-An actor demo reel—sometimes known as a “sizzle reel” or a “showreel”—is a one- to two-minute video compilation of an actor’s best on-camera work that demonstrates their range.
+An demo reel—sometimes known as a “sizzle reel” or a “showreel”—is a one- to two-minute video compilation of an actor’s best on-camera work that demonstrates their range.
 Demo reels allow agents, casting directors, and producers to get a sense of someone’s acting abilities and on-screen presence.
 As such, an actor’s demo reel is often what decides whether they’re asked in for an audition or cast for the part.

 Demo reels can also be tailored to different industries.
 A commercial reel features clips from TV advertisements, for instance.
 There are even voiceover demo reels, which are a compilation of audio files rather than video.